flipperdevices/flipperzero-firmware/documentation/js/js_badusb.md

 Release a previously held key.

 ### Parameters
-Same as `press`
+Same as `press`.

-Release all keys if called without parameters
+Release all keys if called without parameters.

 ### Examples:
 ```js